interseismic/PhaseLink/README.md

 Ross, Z. E., Yue, Y., Meier, M.‐A., Hauksson, E., & Heaton, T. H. ( 2019).
 PhaseLink: A deep learning approach to seismic phase association.
 Journal of Geophysical Research: Solid Earth, 124, 856– 869. https://doi.org/10.1029/2018JB016674 [arXiv:1809.02880]
 ```
 There are four scripts that should be used in the following order:
 1) phaselink_dataset.py : Build a training dataset from a station file and 1D travel time table.
 The travel time tables are in the format that is output by the GrowClust code.
-PhaseLink doesn't currently include a program to calculate these on its own.
+A decoupled version of this raytracer is provided in raytracer.tar.gz, which has a python wrapper to the F90 routine.

 2) phaselink_train.py : Train a stacked bidirectional GRU model to link phases together.
 This code takes the training dataset produced in step 1 and trains a deep neural net to link together phase detections.